nimh-dsst/abcd-fasttrack2bids/README.md

 ### `fasttrack2s3.py` - Fast Track Filter

+- [ ] **Make "special" inclusions and exclusions, like "Replaced" or ftq_complete==1, easier to do.**
 - [ ] Add flag to grab `--only-new` given a DSST ABCD fast-track `scans.tsv` file.
-- [ ] Make "special" inclusions and exclusions, like "Replaced" or ftq_complete==1, easier to do.
-- [ ] Add a flag to optionally output one `abcd_fastqc01.txt` file per BIDS subject+session pairing instead of just one big file.
 - [ ] Add additonal option to save out logs to a specific file.
 - [ ] Add levels of log messages of warning/caution for the user to know what's going on with datatypes specifically.

 ### `pipeline.py` - Download --> Unpack --> Convert Pipeline

-- [ ] Fix the event file copies to the `sourcedata` directory to be numbered correctly among many subjects.
+- [x] ~~Fix the event file copies to the `sourcedata` directory to be numbered correctly among many subjects.~~
+- [ ] Don't halt the whole pipeline if a single session fails to convert.
+- [ ] Don't halt the whole pipeline if a single session's single series fails to convert.
-- [ ] Make the script take as input either a single `abcd_fastqc01.txt` file, or a directory of them (to prepare for swarm submission).
+- [ ] Make the script take as input either a single `s3links.txt` file, or a directory of them (to prepare for swarm submission).
 - [ ] Add a flag to optionally run bids-validator on the output BIDS directory.
+- [ ] Implement the `--n-all` option (it's not tied to anything right now...)

 ### `bids_corrections.py` - Automated BIDS Corrections